felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/).

-A few months in at Proximity HCI, it became apparent that things were clearly not working out: I was terrible at machine learning.
+A few months in at Contxtful, it became apparent that things were clearly not working out: I was terrible at machine learning.
 There was no science to my methods, I just cobbled algorithms together and hoped they would work magically.
 With machine learning, I was simply "not on my X", as we say in French, meaning I